 - · Interest Rate Risk: - The Internal Model incorporates several shocks, including non-parallel ones, to the curve instead of only two parallel shocks used in the Standard Formula - When interest rates are at low levels, the Internal Model uses absolute shocks, while the Standard Formula uses relative shocks - The Internal Model allows for negative interest rates, whereas the Standard Formula does not - In the Internal Model, first, the shock is applied to the interest rates and then the resulting rates are extrapolated to the Ultimate Forward rate.
-In the Standard Model the interest rates are first extrapolated to the Ultimate Forward rate and afterwards the shock is applied - In the internal model NN Schade convergence to the UFR after shock and thereby follow the dynamics of the balance sheet, whereas in the Standard Formula there is no convergence to the UFR after shock - · Equity Risk: - Level of shocks differs mainly because it is calibrated to the equity portfolio of NN Group - · Credit Spread Risk: - Shocks in the Internal Model apply to all fixed income assets, whereas the Standard Formula does not apply shocks to the bonds issued by countries which are EU members - In the Internal Model mortgages and loans are treated under Credit Spread Risk, whereas in the Standard Formula these are shocked as part of Counterparty Default Risk - Real Estate Risk: - Shock applied in the Standard Formula is calibrated to historical prices observed in the UK property market, while the shock in the Internal Model is calibrated to actual exposures of NN Group - · Counterparty Default Risk: - Counterparty Default Risk module in the Standard Formula includes shocks applied to mortgage exposure, which are included under the Credit Spread module in the Internal Model - · Morbidity Risk: - For some products (e.g. WGA-EBD) the benefits are very specific to the Dutch market and depend on Dutch legislation.
+In the Standard Model the interest rates are first extrapolated to the Ultimate Forward rate and afterwards the shock is applied - In the internal model interest rates converge to the UFR after shock and thereby follow the dynamics of the balance sheet, whereas in the Standard Formula there is no convergence to the UFR after shock - · Equity Risk: - Level of shocks differs mainly because it is calibrated to the equity portfolio of NN Group - · Credit Spread Risk: - Shocks in the Internal Model apply to all fixed income assets, whereas the Standard Formula does not apply shocks to the bonds issued by countries which are EU members - In the Internal Model mortgages and loans are treated under Credit Spread Risk, whereas in the Standard Formula these are shocked as part of Counterparty Default Risk - · Real Estate Risk: - Shock applied in the Standard Formula is calibrated to historical prices observed in the UK property market, while the shock in the Internal Model is calibrated to actual exposures of NN Schade - · Counterparty Default Risk: - Counterparty Default Risk module in the Standard Formula includes shocks applied to mortgage exposure, which are included under the Credit Spread module in the Internal Model - · Diversification within the Market Risk module: - The Internal Model assumes significant diversification between Interest Rate risk, on the one hand, and Credit Spread and Equity risks, on the other.
+Under the Standard Formula, diversification between these risks is different. - · Morbidity Risk: - For some products (e.g. WGA-EBD) the benefits are very specific to the Dutch market and depend on Dutch legislation.
 The regular Standard Formula calibration is based on Europe wide experience and does not fit the Dutch market well.
 Furthermore, the Standard Formula calculation does not take all risks into account that are present in the WIA products. - · Non-life Catastrophe Risk: - NN Schade's own data does not fit the Standard Formula assumptions.
 For CAT Windstorm, the specific characteristics of the NN portfolio (e.g. building characteristics private or commercial) and a more advanced model that predicts the path of storm have been used to more accurately capture the risk profile of the business than is possible with the Standard Formula.
 For CAT man made liability, the Standard Formula applies a factor to the premium received for each type of risk.
 A more sophisticated simulation approach to model different catastrophes and claims based on a historic data analysis shows that the Standard Formula does not fully reflect the risk profile of our business.